gosh-dre/gmsa_genomic_fhir_webapp/README.md

 ### Dependencies

-The project is built using React and requires an up to date version of node and npm to be installed.
+The project is built using React and requires an up-to-date version of node and npm to be installed.
 These can be checked on the command line on unix systems:

 ```shell